 If you’re Googling the average cost of 30 year term life insurance, then you should call us today.
 At Policy Architects you’re a client for life.

 Life insurance should never be looked at like a one-off purchase that you can set and forget.
 The truth is your life circumstances change dramatically throughout your life, so logically your insurance needs with change too.

 A 30 year life insurance policy may be the perfect solution to protect you and your family or it may not be.
 There are times when permanent life insurance is a far better choice.
 The key to nailing down the coverage that’s right for you is to do a quick needs analysis.

 What may seem like the perfect solution may be ill-fitting 10 years down the line.
 We will discuss all of that at your appointment.

 That’s why you should give policy architects a call today.
-We can help you find the most comprehensive coverage for the best price.
+We review the best life insurance companies in Canada so we can help you find the most comprehensive coverage for the best price.